UCLA-Rocket-Project/Prometheus-2026/EGSE/DAQ/data visualization pipeline/GrafanaPipelineDocs.md

   -- ** Insert the code from Cold_Flow_Grafana_GUI.json into the import section **
     - remember to change the bucket to the name of your own influxdb bucket. remove the [] brackets too.
 Should be: `"bucket name"`

-  afterward MUST set grafana to reload faster
+  Afterward, you MUST set grafana to reload faster
-    - Open dashboard
+    - Open the dashboard UI
-    - On the top right click edit, and open settings
+    - On the top right click edit, and open settings (you should already be in the General tab after clicking Settings)
     - Scroll down to Time Options and at auto-refresh add 500ms as on option.
+If this doesn't work, do `brew services restart grafana` and try again